supertokens/blog/content/how-we-cut-our-aws-costs/index.md

 ---
-title: How we cut our AWS costs by more than 60%
+title: How we cut our AWS costs by more than 50%
-date: "2023-09-14"
+date: "2023-09-19"
 description: "Part 1 in a series of  how we were able to cut down our AWS infrastructure costs by more than 60%"
 cover: "how-we-cut-our-aws-costs.png"
 category: "programming"
 author: "Joel Coutinho"
 ---

-In this two part series we will go over SuperTokens manged service infrastructure and the changes we made to cut our AWS billing by ore than 60%.
+In this two part series we will go over SuperTokens manged service infrastructure and the changes we made to cut our AWS billing by more than 50%.

 **Part 1: How does the SuperTokens managed service work and why does it need to change.**

 ## Introduction

 The SuperTokens managed service powers numerous web products, mobile applications, and services and is primarily hosted on AWS.
 Our infrastructure leverages a suite of AWS tools, including AWS RDS for our database, EC2 instances for SuperToken deployments, and System Manager for instance management and automation.
-Over time, we've refined our deployment cycle to enhance stability, fault tolerance, and cost efficiency but our most recent update has yielded our biggest savings yet, slashing costs by over 60% while achieving [record scalability](https://twitter.com/supertokensio/status/1701600309397852270).
+Over time, we've refined our deployment cycle to enhance stability, fault tolerance, and cost efficiency but our most recent update has yielded our biggest savings yet, slashing costs by over 50% while achieving [record scalability](https://twitter.com/supertokensio/status/1701600309397852270).

 ## What was the SuperTokens infrastructure like?